Griff-Kaiga/Advertising-project-in-R/README.md

 # Advertising-project-in-R this is my first r project
-this project demonstrates the application of R to perform Exploratory Data Analysis on an advertising dataset.
+This project demonstrates the application of R to perform Exploratory Data Analysis on an advertising dataset.

 ## Project Description